 - Wash Hands: Keep washing hands at regular intervals, especially before eating or touching your face.
 You can also use an alcohol-based sanitizer for this purpose.

 While traveling, you must follow the general hygienic recommendations laid out by the World Health Organization.
 Here are some tips that you should follow while traveling.

 - Clean Hands: In order to keep yourself and your fellow passengers safe, you must clean your hands at regular intervals.

-- Maintain Distancing: If you see anyone coughing or sneezing while traveling, please maintain at least 1-meter distance.
+- Maintain Distancing: If you see anyone coughing or sneezing while traveling, please maintain at least a 1-meter distance.

 - Follow Travel Advisories: Local authorities have issued specific travel advisories for passengers traveling during the COVID-19 outbreak.
 You must adhere to those as well.

 If You Are Having Flu

 If you are having a flu or fever, it is best to keep yourself confined and isolated from others.
 During this time, you can follow a number of tips in order to prevent others you from being affected.